+Co-requisites: All J2 courses.
 Co-requisites for readmission: NUR 3126S and NUR 3320.

-NUR 3251 Pharmacology for Nurses II

-This course is intended to develop the student's ability to critically think by identifying medications for use in treating, whether for cure or maintenance, specific disease processes.
+NUR 3251 Pharmacology for Nurses II This course is intended to develop the student's ability to critically think by identifying medications for use in treating, whether for cure or maintenance, specific disease processes.
 The student will be able to identify the correct medication, indications and side effects, research findings and evidence-based nursing practice regarding class, safety, efficacy, and monitoring of medications will be utilized.

 Additionally, major classifications of drugs; pharmacology and toxicology activity; clinical applications, and the role of the nurse in assessment, intervention, and patient education will be discussed.

-Co-requisites for readmission: NUR 3386, NUR 33865, and NUR 3366.
+Co-requisites for readmission: NUR 3386, NUR

+3386S, and NUR 3366.